 - VO2 max test measures your rate during physical activity.

-Find out what our metabolic testing is at Leo’s Fitness Lab in San Diego
+Find out about our metabolic testing at Leo’s Fitness Lab in San Diego

 Learn more about your body at Leo’s Fitness Lab!
 We offer you advanced PNOĒ equipment for metabolic testing that provides accurate, detailed information about your metabolism.
-Once we gather all the data we need, we can create your customized fitness and nutrition program to help you speed up your metabolism and finally achieve your desired weight.
+Once we gather all the data we need, we can create your customized fitness and nutrition program.
+This will help you speed up your metabolism and finally achieve your desired weight.

 Our premium fitness facilities are located in the vicinity of San Diego Zoo, so the next time you’re in the neighborhood, stop by and we’ll schedule your testing.
 We’re happy to answer any questions you may have – call us today!